fosstodon/hub/_posts/2021/2021-06-24-were-growing.md

 ## We need your help

-As many of you know, any spare funds he have over our 6 month float get accumulated and donated to open source projects.
+As many of you know, any spare funds we have over our 6 month float get accumulated and donated to open source projects.
 So we're not trying to line our own pockets here - I just want to make that clear up front.

 If you find Fosstodon useful, and want to see it continue to grow from strength to strength, it would be **AMAZING** if you could throw a donation our way to help keep the lights on.